kiransingh99/project-trubisky/README.md

 	- **README.md**

 ## To Do
-- README
-	- add section about how to interpret tracker file: errorStatus
 - Post processing code
 	- create function to build global tracker from empty: get individual metrics and write them to a global tracker file (track file names too) - only check healthy files, include length (time) of throw
 	- update global tracker by completely overwriting data for a certain metric